 Bee pollen contains around 250 substances, including amino acids, enzymes, macro and micro-nutrients, lipids, vitamins, and flavonoids.
 Pollen granules have an impressive nutrition content, with around 40 percent carbs, 35 percent protein, 5 percent fat, water, and other substances.

 These nutritional qualities of bee pollen provide many health benefits.
-Some of these are as follows:

 - Reduces inflammation: Consumption of bee pollen can lead to reduced inflammation and swelling.